ch3ck/ydl/README.md

 * Search for Youtube vidoes based on the Link and provides the download options for either mp3 or flv file.
 * Support HD Video download.
-* Support search with Youtube API, process results and user chooses whatever files to download.
 * Multithreaded downloads.
 * Web App(PWA, Basic JS Web UI).
 * Package for OSX, Android, iOS.